coq/opam/PACKAGING.md

     opam lint released/coq-foo/coq-foo.1.0.0/opam

-Once no more errors are given, the best way to test your package is to add you local clone of `opam-coq-archive` to opam as follows, and then run `opam install` on your new package in verbose mode:
+Once no more errors are given, the best way to test your package is to add your local clone of `opam-coq-archive` to opam as follows, and then run `opam install` on your new package in verbose mode: